menu

 Occupations and Workforce

-Unlike some boroughs, Aldan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Aldan are a mix of both white- and blue-collar jobs.
-Overall, Aldan is a borough of professionals, service providers, and managers.
-There are especially a lot of people living in Aldan who work in management occupations (9.85%), office and administrative support (9.26%), and maintenance occupations (8.21%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Aldan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Aldan is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Aldan who work in office and administrative support (9.46%), maintenance occupations (7.88%), and healthcare suport services (7.63%).

 Of important note, Aldan is also a borough of artists.
 Aldan has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Aldan’s character.